Table of Contents

 Finally, after getting acquainted with the totality of heat exchangers and how they work and familiarity with the components and materials used in them, we come to the main topic of this article, which is familiarity with the types of heat exchangers.

 These machines are usually classified according to their flow arrangement and type of construction.
-The simplest heat exchangers are those that the hot and cold fluids flow in the same or opposite directions.
-These kinds of heat exchangers consist of two concentric pipes of different diameters and are parallel-flow arrangement and counter-flow arrangement.
+The simplest heat exchangers are those that the hot and cold fluids flow in the same, opposite, or Perpendicular directions.
+These kinds of heat exchangers consist of two concentric pipes of different diameters and are Parallel-flow, Counter-flow, and Cross-flow arrangement.

 - Parallel-flow Arrangement: In the kind of parallel-flow heat exchangers, the hot and cold fluids enter at the same end, move in the same direction, and leave at the same end.